Amber and yellow rain warnings issued.

 Latest info 👉 https://t.co/QwDLMfRBfs

-You can check the latest weather warnings on our severe weather warnings pages and you can get the most accurate and up to date forecast for your area using our forecast pages and by following us on Twitter and Facebook, as well as using our mobile app which is available for iPhone from the App store and for Android from the Google Play store.
+Keep track of current weather warnings on the weather warning page.
+Following us on Twitter and Facebook, as well as using our mobile app which is available for iPhone from the App store and for Android from the Google Play store.